geogardenclub/geogardenclub.github.io/docs/business/strategic-plan-2026/usability-2025.md

 # 2025 App Usability

-To gain insight on how the app design might contribute to 2025's business results, I used an AI agent ([Ona](https://ona.com)) to read the GGC user guide and critique the design.
+To gain insight into how the current design of the app might contribute to 2025's problematic business results, I used an AI agent ([Ona](https://ona.com)) to read the GGC user guide and critique the design.
 Here is a summary of its findings:

 ## Usability Concerns

+Ona identified these concerns:

 Complexity for New Users:
 * Steep Learning Curve: The app requires understanding of Gardens → Beds → Plantings → Tasks → Observations → Outcomes hierarchy